Monday, April 3, 2017

 • Defining The Issues:

 -Consequently, the Church of Rome claims that Christians who rely on the Bible alone for teaching and correcting doctrinal error rather than the Magisterium will inevitably end up in a state of hopeless confusion.
-Irreconcilable doctrinal contradictions will exist for which there is no remedy.
+Irreconcilable doctrinal contradictions will exist for which there is no remedy but an infallible teaching authority.
 No one can know anything for sure because no one is infallible.
-Thus, Scripture is not to be examined by itself, but must be unpacked by an earthly organization.
+Thus, the meaning of Scripture must be unpacked by an earthly organization.

 -"...no one, relying on his own skill, shall, in matters of faith, and of morals pertaining to the edification of Christian doctrine, wresting the sacred Scripture to his own senses, presume to interpret the said sacred Scripture contrary to that sense which holy mother Church, whose it is to judge of the true sense and interpretation of the holy Scriptures, hath held and doth hold," (Trent, Session 4, "Decree Concerning the Edition, and the Use, of the Sacred Books")